 - psychodynamic psychotherapy

-There is no specific medication to treat personality disorders.
-However, antidepressant medications may be used to treat associated conditions such as anxiety and depression, or to help people cope with their symptoms.
-Less frequently, other types of medications such as antipsychotics or mood stabilisers may be prescribed.
+There is no specific medicine to treat personality disorders.
+However, antidepressant medicines may be used to treat associated conditions such as anxiety and depression, or to help people cope with their symptoms.
+Less frequently, other types of medicines such as antipsychotics or mood stabilisers may be prescribed.

 Some people with personality disorders have trouble coping with stressful events, and may need support in a crisis.
 They may develop suicidal thoughts and behaviours and require emergency assistance.
 Rarely, hospitalisation may be required in severe cases to prevent the risk of self-harm or suicide, or for the treatment of other mental health conditions.
 This is a temporary solution to ensure safety and, in general, long-term hospital admission is not recommended for people with personality disorders.